 Months of entry

-The School of Psychology offers supervision of research leading to a PhD degree in multiple areas of psychology.
-Graduates from our programme are trained in the most advanced and innovative research methods and prepared to compete effectively in the job market.
-The programme provides a solid grounding in research methods and the skills of communicating research findings to academic and other audiences through academic publication and other routes.
+We can supervise research leading to a PhD in many areas of psychology.
+You’ll be trained in the most advanced and innovative research methods, and prepared to compete in the job market.
+We’ll give you a solid grounding in research methods, and the skills to communicate your findings.

 Course contact details

 - Postgraduate Admissions